 - Black Rats are about 16 cm to 20 cm long, and are charcoal grey to black or light brown above, cream or white below, with a sleek smooth coat.
 They have big thin ears and quite a round face.

-- Brown Rats have short scaly tails, shorter than body (body 18-25 cm long, and their tails 15-21 cm long) ; they have one pair of distinctive chisel shaped incisors with hard yellow enamel on front surfaces.
+Brown Rats, Rattus norvegicus have short scaly tails, shorter than their body (body 18-25 cm long, and their tails 15-21 cm long).
+They have one pair of distinctive chisel shaped incisors with hard yellow enamel on front surfaces.
 Their heads have a blunt muzzle with long whiskers, medium sized ears.
-The coat colour is grey-brown above, white to grey below; shaggy bristly fur.
+The coat colour is grey-brown above, white to grey below with shaggy bristly fur.

 What about other small native mammals?